williamgturner/myblog/README.md

-# myblog [wip]
+# myblog

-the vision is a site where I can publish a blog, the music I'm listening to, and other things I am interested in.
+This is my personal website.
+Features sections where I can post photos, a blog, my projects, and live updates on my top 10 songs from the Spotify API.

 built with astro.js & tailwind